 Explore the undiscovered world wide web.

-The deep web is exactly what it sounds like: the underground internet that does not surface through traditional search engines like Google or Bing.
+The deep web is exactly what it sounds like: the underground internet, the portion that’s not indexed by traditional search engines like Google or Bing—and it’s much bigger than you might realize.
 In fact, major sites like Facebook, Wikipedia, and everything else you find through a search engine make up less than 1 percent of the internet.

 Like Touchgraph, this search engine also collects your searches to make a common result or pattern, but without the visual aspect.
-Instead, it is simple like Google, in the ironic concept of transparency.
+Instead, it’s simple like Google. —K.H.

 Pure, uncut internet.
 Straight to your inbox.